animalillo/ansible-role-nginx/README.md

     nginx_service_state: started
     nginx_service_enabled: yes
+    nginx_service_management: true

 By default, this role will ensure Nginx is running and enabled at boot after Nginx is configured.
 You can use these variables to override this behavior if installing in a container or further control over the service state is required.

+You can use the `nginx_service_management` to disable all service operations by setting it to `false`.
+This is specially useful on certain docker scenarios where ansible can't figure out the service status and errors out.

 ## Overriding configuration templates